gideonwhylr/module_selection/readme.md

-# Basic Prototype Template
+# Module Selection
-This template will help you get started prototyping with bootstrap.
+This prototype was built with with bootstrap.
 It includes [bootstrap 4.0](https://getbootstrap.com/), [angularjs](https://angularjs.org/), 2 google fonts and [font awesome](https://fontawesome.com/icons).

+> Here is some info on development:

 ## Getting Started
 Download this folder and start editing [index.html](index.html).